Rubus ulmifolius

-Rubus ulmifolius is a species of wild blackberry known by the English common name elmleaf blackberry or thornless blackberry and the Spanish common name zarzamora.
-It is native to Europe and North Africa, and has also become naturalized in parts of the United States (especially California), Australia, and southern South America.
+Rubus ulmifolius is a species of blackberry native to western and southern Europe and northwestern Africa.
+It has also become widely naturalised elsewhere in Europe, and in northern India, the Americas, southern Africa, and Australasia.

 Description

-Rubus ulmifolius is a brambly shrub sometimes as much as 5 meters (almost 17 feet) tall, sometimes with spines but not always.
-Leaves are palmately compound with 3 or 5 leaflets, the leaflets green on the upper surface but white on the underside because of a dense layer of woolly hairs.
-Flowers are usually pink, sometimes white.
-The fruit is a compound drupe, dark purple, almost black.
+Rubus ulmifolius is a bramble shrub that typically grows to 2–3 m tall, adapted to more open, sunny habitats than many other blackberries.
+It usually has numerous small prickles.
+The leaves are palmately compound with 3 or 5 leaflets, the leaflets green on the upper surface but greenish-white on the underside because of a dense layer of woolly hairs.

-Leaves resemble Elm leaves, genus Ulmus.

-Reproduction
+The flowers are usually pink, sometimes white.
+The fruit is a compound drupe, ripening dark purple to almost black.

 Rubus ulmifolius is unique among subgenus Rubus in displaying normal sexual reproduction; all other species are facultative apomicts.

-Distribution and habitat

-Rubus ulmifolius is found in its native range across Western Europe, from the Netherlands south to Spain and Portugal, in Britain and Ireland, as well as NW Africa.
-It is naturalised in North America, South America, Australasia and South Africa.
-In Britain and Ireland it is a plant of hedges and woodland edges on calcareous soils.